Christianity in India: Arrival of Protestant missions

-Beginning about 1700 Protestant missionaries began working throughout India, leading to the establishment of different Christian communities across the Indian Subcontinent.
+Beginning in about 1700, Protestant missionaries began working throughout India; this led to the establishment of different Christian communities across the Indian Subcontinent.

 German Lutherans and Basel mission

 The first Protestant missionaries to set foot in India were two Lutherans from Germany, Bartholomäus Ziegenbalg and Heinrich Plütschau, who began work in 1705 in the Danish settlement of Tranquebar.
 They translated the Bible into the local Tamil language, and afterwards into Hindustani.
 They made little progress at first, but gradually the mission spread to Madras, Cuddalore and Tanjore.
 The Bishop of Tranquebar is still the official title of the bishop of the Tamil Evangelical Lutheran Church in Tamil Nadu which was founded in 1919 as a result of the German Lutheran Leipzig Mission and Church of Sweden Mission, the successors of Bartholomäus Ziegenbalg and Heinrich Plütschau.
 The seat of the bishop, the cathedral and its church house, the Tranquebar House are in Tiruchirappalli.

 German missionary Johann Phillip Fabricius, who arrived in South India in 1740, published the first Tamil to English dictionary and refined the Tamil Bible translation.

 Christian Friedrich Schwarz was a prominent German Lutheran missionary who arrived in India in 1750.
 His mission was instrumental in the conversion of many people from Tamil Nadu to Lutheranism.
 He died in Tamil Nadu and was buried in St.Peter's Church at Thanjavur, Tamil Nadu.

 Hermann Gundert a German missionary, scholar, and linguist, as well as the maternal grandfather of German novelist and Nobel laureate Hermann Hesse was a missionary in the South Indian state of Kerala and was instrumental in compiling a Malayalam grammar book, Malayalabhaasha Vyakaranam (1859), in which he developed and constructed the grammar currently spoken by the Malayalis, published a Malayalam-English dictionary (1872), and contributed to work on Bible translations into Malayalam.

 Eugen Liebendörfer was the first German missionary doctor in India as part of the Basel Mission.
 He built hospitals in Kerala and Karnataka.

 Another Basel Missionary Ferdinand Kittel worked in South Indian state of Karnataka in places such as Mangalore, Madikeri and Dharwad in Karnataka.
 He is renowned for his studies of the Kannada language and for producing a Kannada-English dictionary of about 70,000 words in 1894.
 He also composed numerous Kannada poems.

 Hermann Mögling was a German missionary to Karnataka, he is credited as the publisher of the first ever newspaper in the Kannada language called as Mangalooru Samachara in 1843.
 He was awarded a doctorate for his literary work in Kannada called as Bibliotheca Carnataca.
 He also translated Kannada literature into German.

-Another Lutheran German missionary to South Indian state of Kerala was Volbrecht Nagel, he was a missionary to the Malabar coast of India.
+Another Lutheran German missionary to Kerala was Volbrecht Nagel, he was a missionary to the Malabar coast of India.
 Initially associated with the Evangelical Lutheran Church, he later joined the Open Brethren, and is remembered now as a pioneer of the Kerala Brethren movement.